 The literature focusing on adult SLCN in the criminal justice system is more limited.
-Up to 80% of adult prisoners present with SLCN (McNamara 2012).
-In one study, all adults known to a single probation service had 'below average' speech, language and communication skills (Pierpoint et al. 2010).
-Over a third (35%) of adult offenders have speaking and listening skills below level 1 of the UK National Curriculum which would be expected of a child aged five (Kerwyn-Nye 2012).
-Around 40% of adult offenders find it difficult or are unable to access and benefit from programmes which are verbally mediated such as anger management, substance misuse or drug rehabilitation.
-The success of such interventions contributes to the reduction of reoffending risk (Bryan 2004) and often are a requirement for consideration of release on licence (Dyke et al. 2020).
+Up to 80% of adult prisoners present with SLCN (McNamara, 2012).
+In one study, all adults known to a single probation service had 'below average' speech, language and communication skills (Pierpoint, Iredale & Parow, 2010).
+Over a third (35%) of adult offenders have speaking and listening skills below level 1 of the UK national curriculum which would be expected of a child aged five years (Davies et al., 2004).
+Around 40% of adult offenders find it difficult or are unable to access and benefit from programmes which are verbally mediated, such as anger management, substance misuse or drug rehabilitation.
+The success of such interventions contributes to the reduction of reoffending risk (Bryan, 2004) and often are a requirement for consideration of release on licence (Dyke, Schucan Bird & Rivas, 2020).

-By its very nature the criminal justice system makes considerable language and communication demands (King and Murphy 2014; Bryan et al. 2007; Bryan et al. 2015) which put those with SLCN at a disadvantage in their interactions with justice and therefore in need of support (Macrae and Clark 2020).
-Those undergoing police investigation are faced with situations that necessitate the ability to process, retain and understand a high volume of complex information in stressful (Skinns and Wooff, 2021) and fast-paced environments (Coles et al. 2017); this can be particularly difficult for those who have SLCN which impair their ability to communicate effectively.
-Parsons and Sherwood (2016) describe disabling barriers for adults with learning disabilities in relation to communicating and accessing information during their time in police custody, and Gormley and Watson (2021: 505) describe the need for suspects to 'continually self-disclose impairment or support needs and to locate their own resources'.
+By its very nature the criminal justice system makes considerable language and communication demands (Bryan, Freer & Furlong, 2007; Bryan et al., 2015; King & Murphy, 2014) which put those with SLCN at a disadvantage in their interactions with justice and therefore in need of support (MacRae & Clark, 2021).
+Those undergoing police investigation are faced with situations that necessitate the ability to process, retain and understand a high volume of complex information in stressful (Skinns & Wooff, 2021) and fast-paced environments (Coles et al., 2017); this can be particularly difficult for those who have SLCN which impair their ability to communicate effectively.
+Parsons & Sherwood (2016) describe disabling barriers for adults with learning disabilities in relation to communicating and accessing information during their time in police custody, and Gormley & Watson (2021) describe the need for suspects to 'continually self-disclose impairment or support needs and to locate their own resources' (p.505).

-Being interviewed by the police or giving evidence in court requires a person to respond to complex questions (Herrington and Roberts, 2012; Sowerbutts et al. 2021) to tell their story, to provide details in precise sequence, and to explain and justify complex and abstract concepts such as intention, motivation, and decision-making (Fujiki et al. 1999).
-The key issues that would have a direct negative impact on communication as a person navigates the criminal justice system were examined by Lavigne and Van Rybroek (2013) and include: poor vocabulary (word knowledge), difficulty processing complex sentences/directions, deficient auditory memory (remembering what is said), difficulties staying on topic, deficient narrative skills (giving comprehensive and coherent verbal accounts), inability to grasp inferences, difficulty learning new material, limited skills to seek clarification, limited ability to recognise and articulate emotional states, difficulty reading social cues, insensitivity to cause and effect (predicting consequences) and difficulty interpreting the motivations and thoughts of others.
+Being interviewed by the police or giving evidence in court requires a person to respond to complex questions (Herrington & Roberts, 2012; Sowerbutts et al., 2021) to tell their story, to provide details in precise sequence, and to explain and justify complex and abstract concepts such as intention, motivation and decision making (Fujiki et al., 1999).
+The key issues that would have a direct negative impact on communication as a person navigates the criminal justice system were examined by LaVigne & Van Rybroek (2013) and include: poor vocabulary (word knowledge), difficulty processing complex sentences/directions, deficient auditory memory (remembering what is said), difficulties staying on topic, deficient narrative skills (giving comprehensive and coherent verbal accounts), inability to grasp inferences, difficulty learning new material, limited skills to seek clarification, limited ability to recognise and articulate emotional states, difficulty reading social cues, insensitivity to cause and effect (predicting consequences) and difficulty interpreting the motivations and thoughts of others.

-Fenner, Gudjonsson and Clare (2002) consider the difficulties that are encountered in deciphering the meaning of the police caution; their experimental study found a limited understanding among both suspects and the general population of the police caution regarding the right to silence.
-While 96% claimed understanding, only 11% were able to able to demonstrate full understanding (2002: 83).
+Fenner, Gudjonsson & Clare (2002) consider the difficulties that are encountered in deciphering the meaning of the police caution; their experimental study found a limited understanding among both suspects and the general population of the police caution regarding the right to silence.
+While 96% claimed understanding, only 11% were able to demonstrate full understanding (p.83).